Prof. Dr. Rainer Forst

-- Co-Editor of the book series “Theorie und Gesellschaft", Campus Verlag, Frankfurt/M. and New York, together with J. Beckert, W. Knöbl, F. Nullmeier, S. Randeria
+- Co-Editor of the book series "Theorie und Gesellschaft", Campus Verlag, Frankfurt/M. and New York

-- Co-Editor of the book series “Normative Orders” of the Cluster of Excellence, together with Klaus Günther, Campus Verlag, Frankfurt/M. and New York
+- Co-Editor of the book series "Normative Orders" of the Cluster of Excellence, together with K. Günther, Campus Verlag, Frankfurt/M. and New York

-- Member of the Editorial Board of the Cambridge Dictionary of Philosophy, third edition
+- Member of the Editorial Board of the Cambridge Dictionary of Philosophy, 3rd edition

 Referee for further international Journals (Journal of Political Philosophy, American Political Science Review, etc.) and presses (Cambridge UP, Oxford UP, Columbia UP, Stanford UP, Penn State UP, etc.)